 Empire Eye and Laser Center is approximately 7,200 square feet with 11 medical examination lanes.
 Additionally, EELC has a separate location—Parkway Optical with 2 exam lanes designated for comprehensive exams.
 All of examination lanes are equipped with computer visual acuity system, phoropters, and slit lamps.
-Empire Eye and Laser Center utilizes cutting edge technologies including anterior and posterior IOL Master, Humphrey Visual Field, iDesign, Topographer, OCT, Zeiss Cirrus, digital photography, automated visual field, and specular microscopy.
+Empire Eye and Laser Center utilizes cutting edge technologies including anterior and posterior IOL Master, Humphrey Visual Field, iDesign, Topographer, OCT, Zeiss Cirrus, and digital photography.
 Our dry eye clinic employs advanced diagnostic and treatment technologies such as Lipscan/Lipifow, and TearCare devices and is an area of focus regarding clinical research.
-Additionally, EELC employs IPL and Blefex.
+Additionally, EELC employs IPL and Blephex.
 The surgical center is also on the forefront of technology and employs Intralase and excimer refractive lasers, as well as modern cataract technologies including toric, multifocal, and EDOF IOL’s and is an area of focus regarding clinical research.

 Empire Eye and Laser Center exists to provide high quality, extensive eye care to the Kern County area and to patients of all ages through a multi-specialty, integrated care approach.
 We treat each patient with respect, dignity, kindness, and compassion and strive to continuously understand their needs and exceed their expectations of quality eye care.
 We are recognized by patients, primary care physicians, ophthalmologists, optometrists, opticians, and patients as a leading group of high integrity eye care professionals.